make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [sergeymatsay](https://github.com/sergeymatsay) for assisting with support for Avatto ME81 thermostats.
 - [hrenki](https://github.com/hrenki) for assisting with support for Tesla TAF series air conditioners.
 - [FSJHecker](https://github.com/FSJHecker) for contributing support for CleanAir 604B humidifiers.
 - [sambarlick](https://github.com/sambarlick) for contributing support for Kogan bladeless fans and Y12 and Y16 air conditioners.
+- [AproveIPD](https://github.com/AproveIPD) for assisting with support for Tonepie T1PRO cat litter box.